Cyberpunk 2077: Retail editions

 A "Collector's Edition" consisting of a custom box, steelbook case, figurine depicting a male V, hardcover artbook, metal pin set and keychain, A Visitor's Guide to Night City, embroidered patches, world compendium, Night City postcards and map, and stickers was released along with the game.
 The standard edition also contains the compendium, postcards, map, and stickers.
 Digital items that come with every copy are the soundtrack, art booklet, Cyberpunk 2020 sourcebook, wallpapers, and Cyberpunk 2077: Your Voice comic.
 Purchases through CD Projekt's subsidiary GOG.com include the digital comic Cyberpunk 2077: Big City Dreams.

 A physical release of the game for PlayStation 5 and Xbox Series X, which includes Phantom Liberty, was announced on 21 November 2023.
 Players on PC could purchase this version digitally, and PlayStation 5 releases come with a digital code instead of a disc.
 This release, titled the "Ultimate Edition", was released on 5 December 2023.
 The Ultimate Edition was released for the Nintendo Switch 2 as a launch title on 5 June 2025.
-This version received notable media attention for being one of the only third-party games on the system at launch to not be released on a Game-Key Card, instead featuring the complete game on a 64GB cartridge.
+This version received notable media attention for being one of the few third-party games on the system at launch to not be released on a Game-Key Card, instead featuring the complete game on a 64GB cartridge.